 - Evaluate the quality of the front control panel and any buttons or dials.
-(See separate question below for evaluating switches.) - Excellent Cooker has capacitive buttons that function well. - Good Buttons and/or dial do not have any durability problems through the duration of testing. - Satisfactory Buttons and/or dial showing signs of wear after performance testing. - Needs Improvement Buttons and/or dial indicate low durability before any testing. - Poor Buttons fail/break during the course of the laboratory test. - Record if an on/off switch present?
-Yes / No - If possible, identify the current and/or voltage rating of the switch by inspection. - Determine whether the switch is adequate for the current and voltage requirements of the EPC. - If an on/off switch is present, Describe the quality of the switch: - Does the switch fit and hold well? - Does the switch perform adequately? - Does it appear flimsy? - Good The switch fits well in its housing, feels sturdy when operated, and performs well. - Fair Switch appears flimsy but performs adequately.

-- Poor Switch does not perform adequately, or breaks during the course of the laboratory test. - Record any comments.
+(See separate question below for evaluating switches.) - Good Buttons and/or dial do not have any durability problems through the duration of testing. - Satisfactory Buttons and/or dial showing signs of wear after performance testing. - Needs Improvement Buttons and/or dial indicate low durability before any testing. - Poor Buttons fail/break during the course of the laboratory test. - Record if an on/off switch present?
+Yes / No - If possible, identify the current and/or voltage rating of the switch by inspection. - Determine whether the switch is adequate for the current and voltage requirements of the EPC. - If an on/off switch is present, describe the quality of the switch: - Does the switch fit and hold well? - Does the switch perform adequately? - Does it appear flimsy? - Rate the on/off switch according to the following and record: - Good The switch fits well in its housing, feels sturdy when operated, and performs well. - Fair Switch appears flimsy but performs adequately. - Poor Switch does not perform adequately or breaks during the course of the laboratory test.